Here is a conversation I had with my mother when I was a small child balking at going to school:

 Here is a recent conversation my son and I had while perusing the Lego aisle of a store.
 I'm learning that I've got to be prepared to defend my position- even if I think it supports his.

-: "Mom, isn't Lego Set A better than Lego Set B?"
+My Son: "Mom, isn't Lego Set A better than Lego Set B?"

 Me: "They're both pretty cool."